-Near the beginning of the film, Agent Smith drives up in an Audi with the license plate "IS 5416".
-This appears to be yet another Bible reference--Isaiah 54:16--reads as follows (from the King James Version): "Behold, I have created the SMITH that bloweth the coals in the fire, and that bringeth forth an instrument for his work; and I have created the waster to destroy."
-(Capitals are for emphasis).
+Trivia: Near the beginning of the film, Agent Smith drives up in an Audi with the license plate "IS 5416".
+This appears to be a Bible reference--Isaiah 54:16--reads as follows (from the King James Version): "Behold, I have created the smith that bloweth the coals in the fire, and that bringeth forth an instrument for his work; and I have created the waster to destroy."

 Trivia: In the highway chase scene, all of the signs on the road happen to be cheat codes for the video game, Enter the Matrix.

 Trivia: The visual effects coordinator, who supervised the following shot, explained.
 Trinity falls out of the power station window, while firing at one agent, who dives out after her.
 He explained that the shot was done with Carrie Anne Moss sitting in a chair, with her legs stretched out in gynecologist stirrups.
 A camera on a track ran past and around her, shooting at high speed (so it could be slowed down to 24 fps).
 The sequence took over 200 shots to complete and was one of the longest non-CGI sequences of the film.

 Trivia: The film's cinematographer, Bill Pope, makes an appearance as the 'sleeping security guard', at the power plant.

 Trivia: Towards the end of the movie when Trinity is actually going into the matrix on the motorcycle to help turn off the emergency power systems, it appears that the licence plate on her motorcycle said PS352.
 If you look in Psalms 35:2 (New International Version), it says, "Take up shield and buckler; arise and come to my aid."
 This could be alluding to how, though he doesn't know it, Neo needs Trinity's help in turning off the emergency power systems so he can reach the door that the keymaker is taking him to, that ultimately leads to the architect.
 (01:46:05)